-25 Best Backpage Alternatives for Classifieds and Hookups 2022 - Philadelphia Weekly
+25 Best Backpage Alternatives for Classifieds & Hookups 2024

 Honestly, AFF is just one hell of an adult entertainment website all-around.

 To think that it’s just a hookup platform is a gross understatement.
-This site provides live cam shows, guides/articles about sex and dating, and legitimate, AFF-produced XXX movies featuring some of the most popular porn stars around.
+This site provides cam shows to rival the best cam sites, guides/articles about sex and dating, and legitimate, AFF-produced XXX movies featuring some of the most popular porn stars around.

 Pros